Infurox/k8s-gitops-demo/README.md

 The tag is the commit hash, not `latest`.
 Every build has an unambiguous tag, a revert is a return to a previous tag, and the contents of an image never change.

+A second workflow, `.github/workflows/chart.yaml`, runs `helm lint` and `helm template` on every change under `chart/**`, including on pull requests, so a broken chart fails in CI instead of as a refused ArgoCD sync.

 ## GitOps

 ArgoCD pulls changes from Git itself and pushes nothing into the cluster.
 That is